Bug Thinking

 Loss of Revenue

 As a result of a security breach, the affected business can suffer from loss of revenue, along with loss of assets and capital.
-For instance, in the case of a ransomware attack, a business will have to invest in fixing the issue while their business operations are put on halt, resulting in a loss of revenue.
+For instance, in the case of a ransomware attack, a business will have to invest in fixing the issue while its business operations are put on a halt, resulting in a loss of revenue.

 If a small business is entirely based on the internet, a ransomware attack can be nothing less than a disastrous reality to deal with.